 SharePoint has changed.
 Discover the modern Sharepoint experience and the new features it offers.

-With the SharePoint Modern experience, Microsoft has refreshed and improved upon the SharePoint that many organisations will be familiar with.
+With the new SharePoint Modern experience, Microsoft has refreshed and improved this much loved application.

 Modern experience is a response to how SharePoint is most commonly being deployed by companies and organisations now.
 Below we cover some of the most significant changes.